luminyth-a/Simple_Word_Learning_System/README.md

 可导入这个链接里的json文件：https://github.com/luminyth-a/The-JSON-file-for-a-vocabulary-app

-**Tool Description**: A large portion of the code in this project was written by generative‑AI (DeepSeek).
+**Tool Notice**: A large portion of the code in this project is written by generative‑AI (DeepSeek).

-**Disclaimer**: AI‑generated code cannot be guaranteed bug‑free or free from security vulnerabilities.
-Complete code audit is required before any commercial or production‑environment deployment.
-The author shall not be liable for business losses or security hazards caused by the direct reuse of the code.
+**Disclaimer**: AI‑generated code cannot be guaranteed to be bug‑free or free from security vulnerabilities.
+Please conduct your own code audit before any commercial use or production deployment.
+The author shall not be liable for any losses arising from the use or reuse of this code.

 ## I. Instructions for Use